 - light rainproof jacket

 - tote bag -plastic shopping bags do not exist in France and you will need to bring your own shopping bag.
 A tote bag is also useful for a day roaming around the villages

-- Battery pack phone charger, which will give you five full charges on your phone.
+- phone battery pack, which will give you five full charges on your phone.

 - lightweight day pack that can fit jumpers, rainjackets, tourist leaflets, waterbottles and snacks

-- A larger scarf of pashmina can live in your tote, and is great if you need to cover up to enter a church, or to ward off a slight chilly breeze.
+- A larger scarf or pashmina can live in your tote, and is great if you need to cover up to enter a church, or to ward off a slight chilly breeze.